johnshearing/IOTA-Secure-Airgapped-Accounting-and-Banking-System/README.md

 Perhaps some will understand when I say that the experience is spiritual and that the entire project is a demonstration of faith.

 Most people need to know what they are going to make before they start their work.
 But I have discovered that it is possible to accomplish tasks that are way beyond the limits of my own intellect by letting go of the big plan and just doing the work set down in front of me.
+This is exactly what nature does.
 I feel blessed and I love God.
 The work you see here is the result.

 The code may not be particularly well written - maybe it is - I don't know - I am learning and changing it as I go.
-But it replicates, it evolves, and it builds other machines.
+But it replicates, it evolves, and it builds useful machines.
-That is why I think the methods used here may be useful to other programmers.
+That's why others may wish to investigate this code, its applications, and the methods used to create it.

-Check back often to follow the progress.
-Feel free to make suggestions or help with the coding.
 Thanks, John